-Observe that the queue lengths are quite large, while the total TCP throughput and efficiency are smaller (by 10-15%) compared to the values in Tables 2a and 2b (1000 km feedback delay cases) respectively.
-The total queue is still a small multiple of the feedback delay or RTT (a feedback delay of 550 ms corresponds to

-201850 cells).
-This indicates that satellite switches need to provide at least so much buffering to avoid loss on these high delay paths.
-A point to consider is that these large queues should not be seen in downstream workgroup or WAN switches, because they will not provide so much buffering.
-Satellite switches can isolate downstream switches from such large queues by implementing the VSVD option as described in our previous contribution [15].
+Observe that the queue lengths are quite large, while the total TCP throughput and efficiency are smaller (by 6-13%) compared to the values in Tables 1 and 2 (1000 km feedback delay cases) respectively.
+The total queue is still a small multiple of the feedback delay or RTT (a feedback delay of 550 ms corresponds to 201850 cells).
+This indicates that satellite switches need to provide at least that much buffering to avoid loss on these high delay paths.
+A point to consider is that, these large queues should not be seen in downstream work-group or WAN switches, because they will not provide so much buffering.
+Satellite switches can isolate downstream switches from such large queues by implementing the VSVD option as described in our previous contribution [12].